Zethearc/Software-Engineering/README.md

 # Software-Engineering
-Mobile application for emotion analysis s in Google Photos
+Mobile application for emotion captioning in Google Photos
 ## Libraries needed to run the application code

   plugins {